-Stage I. The tumor is in one kidney and can be completely removed with surgery.
+Stage I: The tumor is found in 1 kidney and can be completely removed with surgery.

-Stage II.
-Cancer is found in the kidney and in the fat, soft tissue, or blood vessels near the kidney.
+Stage II: Cancer is found in the kidney and in the fat, soft tissue, or blood vessels near the kidney.
 It may have spread to the renal sinus.
-The renal sinus is the part of the kidney through which blood and fluid enter and exit the organ.
+The renal sinus is the part of the kidney where blood and fluid enter and exit the organ.
 The tumor can be completely removed with surgery.

-Stage III.
-Cancer is found in areas near the kidney and cannot be completely removed with surgery.
-The tumor may have spread to nearby organs and blood vessels or throughout the abdomen and to nearby lymph nodes (tiny, bean-shaped organs that help fight infection).
+Stage III: Cancer is found in areas near the kidney and cannot be completely removed with surgery.
+The tumor may have spread to nearby organs and blood vessels or throughout the abdomen and to nearby lymph nodes.
+Lymph nodes are small, bean-shaped organs that help fight infection.
 Stage III cancer has not spread outside the abdomen.

-Stage IV.
-Cancer has spread to other organs, such as the lungs, liver, bones, and brain, or lymph nodes outside the abdomen.
+Stage IV: Cancer has spread to other, more distant organs, such as the lungs, liver, bones, and brain, or to lymph nodes outside the abdomen.
+This is called metastasis.

-Recurrent.
-A recurrent tumor is a tumor that has come back after treatment.
+Recurrent: A recurrent Wilms tumor is a tumor that has come back after treatment.
 The tumor may come back in the area where it first started or in another part of the body.
 If the tumor does return, there will be another round of tests to learn about the extent of the recurrence.
 These tests and scans are often similar to those done at the time of the original diagnosis.

 Source: National Wilms Tumor Study Group Staging System.

 The 2 most important factors that predict the prognosis of a child with a Wilms tumor are: